Elgg/Elgg/docs/guides/database.rst

 ~~~~~~~~~~~~

 Entity icons can be saved from uploaded files, existing local files, or existing ElggFile
 objects.
-These methods save all sizes of icons defined in the system.
+These methods save the `master` size of the icon defined in the system.
+The other defined sizes will be generated when requested.

 .. code:: php